JoshRodd/freecheck/README.md

 CONFIGURATION
 -------------

-On first run the program will copy the system default configuration file to your home directory.
-From there you can edit it with your accounts and any custom check styles or layouts.
+Copy the `freecheck.cfg` file to your home directory.
+If it doesn't exist, it will try to use one in the current directory.
+You can then edit it with your accounts and any custom check styles or layouts.

 Edit the file `~/.freecheck.cfg` to add your account information, and define any new check blanks or styles you want.
 Take a look at the [Global]